gstroup/apimocker/README.md

 will be returned with HTTP status 200.
 Note: If the JsonPath expression evaluates to more then 1 element (for example, all books cheaper than 10 as in $.store.book[?(@.price < 10)] ) then the first element is considered for testing the value.

 #### Returning additional headers with the response
-To return additional in the response these can be defined by setting the headers to a map with headers
+To return additional custom headers in the response, set the headers map in the configuration file, like this example:
-Example:
 ```js
     "firstheaders": {
       "mockFile": "king.json",